 Sometimes these requirements went hand in hand even complementing each other.
 The attribute editor is a perfect example, it is ordered in the way the attributes are printed in the syntax, giving the designer some insight on how to read textual micro-machinations.
 The tool also greys out attributes that cannot be changed to prevent user error.

 Other times combining these requirements was more difficult.
 Because Micro-Machinations was formerly a textual language, visualizing all elements was difficult.
 Riemer van Rozen already had visualizations for a lot of elements in his various papers (Rozen, 2013, 2014, 2017).
-But some visualizations were not thought about yet or had to be changed for easier understanding.
+Moreover, several tool prototypes exist, notably Micro-Machinations Analysis in Rascal (MM AiR) (Klint, 2013) and Mechanics Design Assistant (MeDeA) (Rozen, 2015).
+However, several interactive visualizations were not analyzed and designed yet or had to be changed for easier understanding.

 Luckily the development of this tool went hand in hand with the development of a new Micro-Machinations library in C#.
-A lot of issues were fixed by collaboration with Riemer van Rozen.
-For example the visual locations of elements had to be stored in the textual notation.
+Many issues were fixed by collaboration with Riemer van Rozen.
+For example, the visual locations of elements had to be stored in the textual notation.
 Since there was no need for these to exist before, they had to be added.

 4. Products